Franz von Bayern: Birth, exile, captivity, and education

-The Wittelsbach dynasty were opposed to the Nazi regime in Germany, and in 1939, Franz's father took his family to Hungary.
-They lived in Budapest for four years before moving to their Castle at Sárvár in late 1943.
-In March 1944, Nazi Germany occupied Hungary, and on 6 October 1944 the entire family, including the 11-year-old Franz, were arrested.
-They were sent to a series of Nazi concentration camps, including Oranienburg and Dachau.
+In March 1944, Nazi Germany occupied Hungary, and on 6 October 1944 the entire family, including the 11-year-old Franz, were arrested by the Gestapo.
+They were sent to a series of Nazi concentration camps, including Oranienburg, Flossenbürg and Dachau.
+As special prisoners, they were allowed to stay together and were locked in separate buildings.
+Franz remembers that they only received one slice of bread, often moldy, per person per day as food.
+Badly hit by hunger and disease, the family barely survived.
 At the end of April 1945, they were liberated by the United States Third Army.